Soundararajan to unfurl tricolour in Telangana, Puducherry; raises hackles of Narayanasamy | Politics

 Narayanasamy said there is already a precedent of a Lt Governor of Andaman and Nicobar Islands holding additional charge the post of Lt Governor and letting the Chief Minister N Rangasamy unfurl the flag in 2015. ''Why should there be failure to follow this precedent,'' he asked and also held the Centre responsible for the Lt Governor going ahead with her plan to hoist the flag in two places.
 He said that there was still time for the Centre to make proper arrangements and post a full-fledged Lt Governor for Puducherry.

 Narayanasamy said denying the opportunity to Chief Minister to unfurl the flag by the Lt Governor only shows that ''she wants to virtually and totally take under her control all the functions of a government.'' ''Rangasamy is in deep slumber and he should wake up,'' Narayanasamy said.
-Now, Soundararajan is perhaps the only incumbent in the gubernatorial post in the country to have the uncommon opportunity of hoisting the national flag in two places.
-Soundararajan succeeded Kiran Bedi who was shunted out of Puducherry where she was Lieutenant Governor from 2016 to 2021.
+PTI CORNVG NVG

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)